jll123567/VrMotionSicknessAutomation/worklog.md

 Loading each csv file into pandas and then converting it to a nicer format.
-First was voice, easy enough, grab the rating from voice_preproc.csv Next was camera, had to do some things to convert the projection and view matricies since they were strings.
+First was voice, easy enough, grab the rating from voice_preproc.csv Next was camera, had to do some things to convert the projection and view matrices since they were strings.
 Then was the controllers, I needed to dump a bunch of rows and columns, then needed to merge three rows into one.
 Then the pose, which was a collection of both problems from camera and control.
 These three are the numeric inputs (X_n).
 Load_images was straightforward, mostly copy-paste from last time(autoencodevr), though this time more efficient since I read the tensorflow docs more closely.

+The ratings (labels/targets) are assigned for each set of steps (like a chunk of the time to slide a window over).
+I set the chunk to be some number of seconds(1), but I needed to convert that to frames since each row of data is a frame and div by how often a frame is recorded.
+This left steps = 1 * 60(fps)/3(every frame polled)
+I then converted the ratings from 1-5 to a one_hot_encoding.

+I cannot figure out why, but logits shape(network output) is always [batch size, classes] which makes sense.
+But the labels are instead [batch size*classes] for some reason.
+I'm batching the labels and inputs the same, I don't understand, sending an email to memo.
+So, it's the loss function, using categorical_crossentropy instead, IDK.

+## Training model
+Set the train-test split to 0.8, wow that was bad, it was overwriting like hell.
+At 0.5 it's significantly better, 0.54 ish val_acc, IE it's more than 50% right where guessing would come up 20%.
+Not awful, could be better.